-Study 4b
+Experiment 4b: Self as distractor

 In study 4b we further investigated whether the effects of moral valence would modulate by the presence of self.
 In this study, participants made perceptual match judgements to associations between different moral valence and shapes as in study 1-3.
 However, as in study 4, we made the self-referential task as an implicit task, to examine the interaction between self-referential effect and modulation of positive moral valence.